-Unit Management Plans are prepared by the New York State Department of Environmental Conservation to cover the next five year management period.
+Unit Management Plans are prepared by the New York State Department of Environmental Conservation to cover the next five-year management period.
 The Final Unit Management Plan is completed in accordance with guidelines and criteria set forth in the Adirondack Park State Land Master Plan.

-This DRAFT UMP has been prepared by Region 5 staff.
-Any comments and/or information may be forwarded to Brett Blanchard, copy to Mike Buzzelli, Division of Operations, Albany.
+This UMP has been prepared by Region 5 staff.
+Any comments and/or information may be forwarded to Ellen King, copy to Josh Houghton, Division of Operations, Albany.

-For information, contact Michael Buzzelli, Campground Program Manager, New York State Department of Environmental Conservation, 625 Broadway, Albany, NY12233, telephone 518-457-2500.
+For information, contact Mike Buzzelli, Campground Program Manager, New York State Department of Environmental Conservation, 625 Broadway, Albany, NY 12233, telephone 518-457-2500.

-SUMMARY LAKE DURANT PUBLIC CAMPGROUND DRAFT UNIT MANAGEMENT PLAN
+SUMMARY LAKE DURANT PUBLIC CAMPGROUND UNIT MANAGEMENT PLAN

-In keeping with criteria referenced in the APSLMP, the Generic Unit Management Plan and Environmental Impact Statement for Campgrounds and Day Use Areas (GUMP/EIS) and Department of Environmental Conservation Management Policy for state-owned lands, this five year management plan has been prepared for the Lake Durant Public Campground.
-The management goals include protection of the natural resource base in accordance with applicable law, offer recreational opportunities for public enjoyment of the forest preserve, ensure that revenues equal operating costs for that portion of the program covered by user fees, and manage the program to enhance economic benefits to local communities and the state.
+In keeping with criteria referenced in the APSLMP, the Generic Unit Management Plan and Environmental Impact Statement for Campgrounds and Day Use Areas (GUMP/EIS) and Department of Environmental Conservation Management Policy for State-owned lands, this five-year management plan has been prepared for the Lake Durant Public Campground.
+The management goals include protecting the natural resource base in accordance with applicable law, offering recreational opportunities for public enjoyment of the forest preserve, ensuring that revenues equal operating costs for that portion of the program covered by user fees, and managing the program to enhance economic benefits to local communities and the State.

 The Department's management of the Lake Durant Campground will be in conformance with the APSLMP.
-In addition, the actions proposed in this UMP will be carried out in conformance with the conditions and thresholds established for such actions in the GUMP/EIS, and do not require any separate site specific environmental review (see 6 NYCRR 617.10[d]).
+In addition, the actions proposed in this UMP will be carried out in conformance with the conditions and thresholds established for such actions in the GUMP/EIS and do not require any separate site specific environmental review (see 6 NYCRR 617.10[d]).

-Any action taken by the Department on this unit that is not addressed in this Unit Management Plan and is not addressed in the GUMP/EIS may need a separate site specific environmental review.
+Any action taken by the Department on this unit that is not addressed in this Unit Management Plan and is not addressed in the GUMP/EIS may need a separate site-specific environmental review.

-To help meet these goals, contingent upon funding, the following nine (9) Management Actions are being proposed:
+To help meet these goals, contingent upon funding, the following nine management actions are being proposed: